nais/doc/observability/tracing/README.md

 ![Illustration of envoy-based tracing](envoy-tracing.png)

-Unless your projects have needs which can only be met by direct submission of tracing data (eg. the need to add additional context), this is the recommended approach to tracing.
+If envoy-based tracing covers your needs, this is the recommended approach to tracing.

-NAIS can be configured to have the istio-proxy sidecar transparently submit tracing data to jaeger, by extracting context data from headers attached to HTTP calls.
+NAIS can be configured to have the istio-proxy envoy sidecar transparently submit tracing data to jaeger, by extracting context data from headers attached to HTTP calls.

-The advantage to this approach is that it allows you to get up and running quickly with distributed tracing with relatively minimal changes needed to your code base.
+The advantage to this approach is that it allows you to get up and running quickly with distributed tracing with relatively minimal changes needed to your code base; all you need to do is copy the headers from incoming to outgoing requests.
 It also has limitations; to attach context or to create spans even inside a single node process, see [Direct submission](#direct-submission).

 ### NAIS configuration